Gradient and Spin Echo Pulse Sequences#

 \[S_{GE} \propto M_0 \exp(-TE/T_2^*)\]

-The effects of off-resonance can be reversed by applying a 180-degree flip angle “refocusing” RF pulse.
+Gradient-echo sequences are sensitive to off-resonance effects and exhibit \(T_2^*\) contrast.
+However, the effects of off-resonance can be reversed by applying a 180-degree flip angle “refocusing” RF pulse some time after the initial excitation RF pulse.
 This has the effect of inverting the phase accumulation of off-resonance net magnetizations, after which the off-resonance phase begins to cancel out.
 This is most easily illustrated in the voxel decay illustrations below:

 Voxel signal decay, no off-resonance